 In 14 of the 19 leading wealthy and developing nations of the Group of 20, inequality has increased since 1990, the aid group said, saying that economic growth has rarely provided benefit to poor people.
 The G-20 finance ministers met last week in Mexico City.

-Economic growth has often come first in the minds of many government officials and policymakers, while the interests of poor people has come second, the report states.
+Economic growth has often come first in the minds of many government officials and policymakers, while the interests of poor people have come second, the report states.

 Inequality in China, Russia, South Africa, and Japan has increased the most among the G-20 nations since 1990, said Oxfam.
 South Korea is the only wealthy nation among the G-20 members to have reduced inequality in the past two decades.
 Brazil, Mexico, and Argentina, of the developing G-20 nations, have also made notable progress.